 One method for balancing the desire for growth with the need for stability is a retirement bucket strategy.
 With this approach you establish different “buckets,” or accounts, for different types of spending.

 Explore 3 Common Ways to Set Up a Retirement Bucket Strategy.

 Mr. Bond once said, “I don’t stop when I’m tired.
 I stop when I’m done.”
 This quote could easily be applied to the task of maintaining your asset allocation strategy.
 It is not enough to set it up once and think that you are done.

 You must figure out how to maintain and evolve your strategy through to the end.

-For example, if you decided that your ideal asset allocation is: 45% stocks or mutual funds, 40% bonds and 15% cash, then — assuming that you withdrew funds and that the various assets got varying rates of return — you would need to buy and sell in and out of your various positions to return to those ratios.
+For example, if you decided that your ideal asset allocation is 45% stocks or mutual funds, 40% bonds, and 15% cash, then you would need to buy and sell in and out of your various positions to return to those ratios – assuming that you withdrew funds and that the various assets got varying rates of return.

 This is the most basic way of maintaining asset allocation.
-However, there are other ways of determining and managing asset allocation: constant-weighting, tactical asset allocation, dynamic asset allocation, insured asset allocation, integrated asset allocation and more…
+However, there are other ways of determining and managing asset allocation: constant-weighting, tactical asset allocation, dynamic asset allocation, insured asset allocation, integrated asset allocation. and more.

 This article attempts to simplify the thinking around determining the best asset allocation strategy.
 However, the reality is that it can get pretty complicated.

-It is likely that you too could potentially benefit from some professional guidance if you want to feel truly confident about your retirement investments.
+It is likely that you could benefit from some professional guidance if you want to feel truly confident about your retirement investments.
 In fact, according to data from the Insured Retirement Institute (IRI), the percentage of Boomers working with a financial advisor who are highly confident in having sufficient savings to live comfortably throughout their retirement years is more than twice that of Boomers who are planning for retirement on their own.